 In every classroom, ‘Laughter, it seemed, was on the curriculum’, appearing everywhere.
 Even the ‘slightest thing’ causes an uproar, the girls making their female voices heard.
 The ‘grim Head’ cannot believe what is happening, her school is a place for those who ‘passed into legend’.
 Despite the ‘Silver medals and trophies and cups’, this was happening to her school.
 Polysyndeton connects the achievements, lessening their impact.
 This could symbolize those material achievements are nothing compared to personal ones.

 Duffy uses hyperbole to demonstrate the incredible impacts of the laughter, ‘bursts of hysteria’ and ‘exposed again’ describing the laughter.
-From the Head’s perspective, the laughter is something to fight against, Duffy using the semantics of war.
+From the Head’s perspective, laughter is something to fight against, Duffy uses the semantics of war.
 Indeed, ‘Cackles, like gunfire, crackled’ and a ‘cheer boomed through the Gym’, the head raging against the liberated girls.

 Stanza Thirty-Six – Thirty-Eight